 The School Board continuously monitors student achievement and the quality of the District's work.
-The Superintendent shall supervise the following quality assurance components, in accordance with State Board of Education rules, and continuously keep the Board informed by:
+The Superintendent shall supervise the following quality assurance components, in accordance with State law and Illinois State Board of Education (ISBE) rules, and continuously keep the Board informed by:

 1. Preparing each school's annual recognition application and quality assurance appraisal, whether internal or external, to assess each school's process for continuous school improvement.